Harem (zoology): Costs

 Harems can prove energetically costly for both males and females.
 Males spend substantial amounts of energy engaging in battles to invade a harem, or to keep hold of a harem once dominance has been established.
 Such energy expenditure can result in reduced reproductive success such as in the case of red deer.
 This is especially true when there is high turnover rates of dominant males, as frequent intense fighting can result in great expenditure of energy.
 High turnover rate of dominant males can also be energetically costly for the females as their offspring are frequently killed in harems where infanticide occurs.
 Harems can also negatively affect females if there is intra-harem competition among females for resources.

-A lower-cost alternative mating strategy, useful to bachelors without a harem, is kleptogyny or the "sneaky fucker strategy", sneaking in to mate while the harem owner is distracted: in the case of red deer, when the harem stag is involved in a fight with another older stag.
+A lower-cost alternative mating strategy, useful to bachelors without a harem, is kleptogyny (from Greek klepto- "stealing" and -gyny "female"), where a male sneaks in to mate while the harem owner is distracted: in the case of red deer, when the harem stag is involved in a fight with another older stag.
 The strategy is also recorded in the elephant seal.